Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Still others believe that it is, in fact, a refinement of the traditional rectangular two-story colonial re-popularized by the Colonial Revival school in the last quarter of the 19th century to celebrate the Centennial of the founding of the country.

-Builders squared off the colonial, added a porch, lowered its roof. and applied Craftsman detailing.
+Builders squared off the colonial, appended a porch, lowered its roof. and applied Craftsman detailing.

 We think that the true story is much less exotic.

-The Four-square was the builder's version of a two-story bungalow: preserving the essential design elements of the classic bungalow while adding a full second floor.
+The Four-Square was the builder's solution: a two-story bungalow: preserving the essential design elements of the classic bungalow while adding a full second floor.

 Architectural Significance

-A classic Four-square cannot be anything but a classic Four-square.
-There is no other house style that resembles it.
+A classic Four-Square cannot be anything but a classic Four-Square.
+There is no other house design that resembles it.

 The style has its own folksy attraction, however, a particular aesthetic appeal that is hard to describe in strictly architectural terms.